nescobar/smm2018/README.md

 # smm2018
-Social Media Mining on Twitter
-Analysis of the aftermath of a Natural Disaster: A Case Study on Hurricane Harvey
+## Analysis of the Aftermath of a Natural Disaster: A Case Study on Hurricane Harvey

 - The Jupyter Notebook code/smm_twitter_analysis_harvey.ipynb contains all the code for the pre-processing, model training, evaluation and prediction.
 It also includes the results and visualizations.